What are annuities?

 All decisions regarding the tax implications of your investment(s) should be made in connection with your independent tax advisor.

-1 Financial professional refers to Premier Wealth Advisors (PWA), and Premier Relationship Advisors (PRA).
-PWA/PRAs focus on a full suite of Premier and Advance products and services.
-Both offer bank products through HSBC Bank USA, N.A., investments and certain insurance products, including annuities, through HSBC Securities (USA) Inc. and traditional insurance products through HSBC Insurance Agency (USA) Inc.
+1 Financial professional refers to Financial Consultants (FCs), Investment Counselors (ICs), and High Net Worth Relationship Managers (HNWRMs).
+FCs, ICs, and HNWRMs focus on a full suite of High Net Worth, Jade, Premier and Advance products and services.
+All offer bank products through HSBC Bank (USA) N.A., investments and certain insurance products, including annuities, are offered through HSBC Securities (USA) Inc. and traditional insurance products are offered through HSBC Insurance Agency (USA) Inc.

 3 Guarantees are based on the claims-paying ability of the issuing company and do not apply to the investment performance or safety of the underlying funds.
 However, minimum guarantees provided by a variable annuity are generally supported by assets in the insurer's general account.